SURJE

 Our Vision

-FHJC SURJE challenges all FHJC members to live up to the principle of tikkun olam, by embracing diversity, equity, and inclusion for all people.
-FHJC welcomes Jews of all races, gender, sexual orientation, age, national origin, ability, and socio-economic status.
+FHJC SURJE challenges itself to live up to the principle of Tikkun Olam by embracing the principles of diversity, equity, and inclusion for all people.
+FHJC is a place of welcome for Jews of all races, gender, sexual orientation, age, national origin, ability, and socioeconomic status.

 Our Mission

-FHJC SURJE will advocate for people of color in the FHJC and local community–advising the shul when a response is needed on issues of diversity, equity, and inclusion.
+SURJE will advocate for people of color (diversity, equity, and inclusion) in FHJC and the local community; advising the shul when a response is needed on issues of diversity, equity, and inclusion.